kratisto/docs/pages/public_cloud/compute/deployment_modes_comparison_resilience_details/guide.en-gb.md

 - **Internal replication:** Critical data is replicated locally within the zone to ensure resilience in the event of hardware failure.
 - **Localized processing:** Application and processing servers are deployed in Local Zones to deliver optimal performance.
 - **Regulated Data:** Stored within the Local Zones for compliance with data localization laws, reducing bandwidth costs.
-- **Load balancers:** Traffic redirected to other Local Zones (if available) or main regions to ensure minimum service continuity in the event of a local failure.
+- **Load balancers:** Traffic redirected to other Local Zones (if available) or regions to ensure minimum service continuity in the event of a local failure.

 ///